hackerscomputer/veeam-monitor/README.md

 # veeam-monitor
-Build to monitor Veeam Endpoint/Agent event with Atera:
+Build to monitor Veeam Endpoint/Agent event with Atera and IT Automation

 Read last Veeam Endpoint/Agent event, process and generate new, single, event on "Veeam Monitor" Event folder.